MrZMN/FuzzyKey/fuzzy extractors/README.md

 ### Protocol Description

 Different from fuzzy commitment and fuzzy vault, fuzzy extractors don't aim to conceal and transmit the key itself in the transmission procedure.
-Indeed, its target is only to ensure both sides have the same PS, which is called 'secure sketch' in their work.
-Afterwards, both sides use the equal PS as the input of a strong random extractor, which outputs a uniformly distributed key.
+Indeed, its target is only to correct the mismatches on PS measurements at TX/RX, which is called 'secure sketch' in their work.
+Afterwards, both sides use the same PS as the input of a strong random extractor, which outputs a uniformly distributed key.
 Besides, fuzzy extractor contains different constructions, which are based on different metrics of the PS.

 The main protocol could be described briefly:
 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously.
 Some fuzzy extractors need PS in bit string form, while others just need the set format.